Liz Cambage: Misconduct

-Cambage was named to the national team for the Tokyo Olympics but withdrew from the team in July 2021, less than two weeks before the tournament.
+Cambage was named to the national team for the Tokyo Olympics, but withdrew from the team in July 2021, less than two weeks before the tournament.
 She stated this was due to mental health issues.
-In May 2022, reports alleged that Cambage had racially taunted players on the Nigerian team during a pre-Olympics training game, calling the players "monkeys" and telling the Nigerian players to "Go back to your Third World Country".
-She was later found to have elbowed and slapped players on the Nigerian team, causing the training game to be called off.
+In May 2022, reports alleged that Cambage had racially taunted players on the Nigerian team during a pre-Olympics training game, telling the Nigerian players, "Go back to your third world country."